 Do I need training?

-You MUST attend a training class prior to each election to keep up-to-date on new equipment and policy changes, as well as to be refreshed on the duties and tasks of the job.
-Training courses typically start about two months before an election and continue until about a week before Election Day itself.
-If selected to work, you will be contacted by Board staff or their Precinct Captain to set up a training date prior to the election.
+You MUST attend a mandatory training class prior to each election to keep up-to-date on new equipment and policy changes, and becoming refreshed on the duties and tasks of the job.
+This is a requirement under DC law.

-How much will I be paid?
+How am I paid?

-You are paid a one-time stipend for each election that covers training, work to set up the day before the election, and work on Election Day itself.
-In the past, these payments were broken up into different parts, but they are all one payment now that can only be received after you have completed training and worked on Election Day.
+You are paid a one-time stipend for each election.
+This stipend covers t raining, work to set up the day before the election, and work on Election Day.
+In the past, these payments were broken up, but they now are all one payment.
+Payment is issued only after you have completed training and worked on Election Day.

 How do I sign up?

 To become an election worker, complete the online application.
 You will receive a letter confirming we have received your application.
 Workers who have previously worked on an election from 2010 up to the present do NOT need to complete a new application.
 If you are not sure, call 202-741-5283 for details.

 How do I know if I've been selected?

 Not everyone who applies will be assigned to work.
 Workers are selected based upon need, applicable skills, geographical requirements, and work history.

 The Board will contact you several months prior to an election to determine if you are available on that specific date.
 Workers are then selected and placed in polling precincts.
 The Board will con tact you to set up with a date and time for your training class and to inform you of your assignment for the election.